hermangroup/docs/wallets/dashcore/installation-macos.rst

 .. figure:: img/macos/112415040.png
    :width: 359px

-   Dash Core begins synchronizing with the Dash network
+   Historia Core begins synchronizing with the Historia network

-During this process, Dash Core will download a full copy of the Dash blockchain from other nodes to your device.
+During this process, Historia Core will download a full copy of the Historia blockchain from other nodes to your device.
 Depending on your internet connection, this may take a long time.
 If you see the message “No block source available”, check your internet connection.
 When synchronization